The impact of RPA on the BPO industry

 What are the challenges of business process outsourcing?

-Even though business process automation comes with various benefits, it has its own challenges.
+Even though business process outsourcing comes with various benefits, it has its own challenges.
 Here are some of the biggest challenges that the BPO industry faces.

 For instance, any form of falling economy can somewhat force the country's government to pass any bill that hampers the flow of outsourcing to a different country.